IDMNYU/audiolab/docs/rules.md

 The IDM Audio lab is **for the use of IDM faculty, students, staff, and guests working in sound**, whether for class assignments, sponsored research, or on their own creative projects.
 It is a shared space with a lot of different uses...

-- Audio recording Suite
+- Audio recording suite
-- Multi-channel Audio Room
+- Multi-channel audio room
-- Analog Synthesizer Studio
+- Analog synthesizer studio
-- Audio Research Lab
+- Audio research lab
-- Sound Electronics Workshop
+- Sound electronics workshop

 ...each of which is supported by different equipment.